We Are A Homeschool Family, Like Yours

 Other things I've done.

 W. C. Newsom is the married father of seven homeschooled children.
 He and his family live in a cabin on a hill in the woods deep in the Southern countryside.
 He created and compiled The Christendom Curriculum, a Christian Nationalist Pre-K through 12 homeschool curriculum, writing dozens of academic and worldview essays, guides, and other original materials for that project.
 Newsom has written or contributed to ten books, including two novels (Polycarp: The Crown of Fire and The Nicholas Book: A Legend of Santa Claus), and Talking of Dragons: The Children’s Books of J.R.R.
 Tolkien and C.S.
 Lewis.
 He also wrote worldview essays and class sessions on Shakespeare, C. S. Lewis, Tennyson, Hemingway, and others, for another popular Western Civilization homeschool curriculum.
-He is a former church drama director and recently adapted and directed Shakespeare’s A Midsummer Night’s Dream for a local homeschool theatre club.
+He is a former church drama director and is currently working on adapting Shakespeare’s A Midsummer Night’s Dream for a local homeschool theatre club.
 His adaptation will appear in print at a future date.

 What some smart folks have said about my work...